Eastside Historic Cemetery District: Lafayette Street Cemetery

 The Lafayette Street Cemetery, established by the Temple Beth El in 1850, is Michigan's oldest Jewish cemetery.
 It was originally named Champlain Street Cemetery of Temple Beth El because Lafayette was formerly known as Champlain Street.
 With an area of 0.5 acre, this cemetery is by far the smallest of the three in the district; it is located at the southeast corner of Elmwood Cemetery, on Layfayette.

 History

 The first burial was in 1851, and in 1854 Samuel Marcus, the first rabbi of Beth El, was buried in the cemetery.
-Although use slowed in the late 1880s, the cemetery was in active use until the 1950s.
-The cemetery is now part of the Elmwood Cemetery grounds.
+Although use slowed in the late 1880s, the cemetery was in active use until the 1950s and is now part of the Elmwood Cemetery grounds.